 Title IX Notice

 Do you believe you have been a victim of sexual misconduct?
-Whether or not you reported the incident to the college, we’d like your opinion on how we can improve the effectiveness of our campus policies and procedures that address sexual misconduct.
+Whether or not you reported the incident to the campus, we’d like your opinion on how we can improve the effectiveness of our campus policies and procedures that address sexual misconduct.
 Share your suggestions and/or feedback!

 Deputy Title IX Coordinator